 Since AWS Lambda was launched in 2014, serverless has transformed the way applications are built, deployed, and managed.
 By abstracting away the underlying infrastructure, developers are able to shift operational responsibilities to the cloud provider and focus on solving customer problems.
 At the same time, serverless applications face new challenges for monitoring—instead of system-level data from hosts, you need insights into function-level performance and usage, like cold starts, throttles, and concurrency.
-To provide comprehensive visibility into the performance of your serverless functions, we’re excited to announce that Datadog APM now natively supports distributed tracing for AWS Lambda.
+To provide comprehensive visibility into the performance of your serverless functions, Datadog APM natively supports distributed tracing for AWS serverless services.

 In serverless-first architectures, we know that performance—down to the millisecond—matters for your end-user experience and business objectives.
-So, we developed a lightweight solution that embraces the nuances of serverless and delivers the deep performance insights you need, without adding any latency.
+So, we developed a lightweight solution that embraces the nuances of serverless and delivers the deep performance insights you need.
 Datadog’s Lambda extension makes it simple and cost-effective to collect detailed monitoring data from your serverless environment.
 Our extension collects diagnostic data as your Lambda function is invoked—and pushes enhanced Lambda metrics, logs, and traces completely asynchronously to Datadog APM.
-Since the extension runs in a separate process, it will typically continue to run during function failures, enabling you to better troubleshoot exactly what went wrong.
+Since the extension runs in a separate process, it will typically continue to run during function failures and timeouts, enabling you to better troubleshoot exactly what went wrong.

 Native tracing with APM builds on the insights you get from our other monitoring features—including the Serverless view and the Service Map—to provide a comprehensive, context-rich picture of the usage and performance of your serverless functions.